 There are two inactive areas of the screen.
-When your iPhone is in Portrait orientation, one is at the top above the Status Bar.
-The other is at the bottom.
-The one at the bottom extends to the left and right of the Home Button, and for a narrow space above it.
-There is no tactile way to detect these inactive areas, but you need to be aware of them, because if you perform one of the VoiceOver gestures discussed throughout this lesson, they will not work correctly if one of your fingers is in these zones.
-If you hold your iPhone in Landscape orientation, these areas move to the left and right side of the screen.

-At the top of the screen, you can feel a slight depression in the centre where the camera and microphone are.
+When your iPhone is in Portrait orientation, one is at the top of the screen, just above the Status Bar.
+The other is at the bottom of the screen, just below the Dock.
+There is no tactile way to detect these inactive areas, but you need to be aware of them, because if you perform one of the VoiceOver gestures discussed throughout this lesson, they won't work correctly if one of your fingers is in these zones.
+If you hold your iPhone in Landscape orientation, these areas will be at the left and right side of the screen.
+At the top of the screen, depending on which model of iPhone you have, you might feel a slight depression in the centre where the camera and microphone are.
 Anything to the right and left of this depression is inactive space.